callmera-cc/callmera.cc/content/Chastity/Locktober 2024.md

 Not particularly horny yet, but that will build; been looking into advice for uncut chastity, some things I have tried before, using tape or tissue to stop your foreskin poking though, it's not ideal, I might look at custom silicone to help expose the head while in chastity, or one of [silicone nozzles chastity catheter plugs](https://siliconenozzles.com/collections/urethral-incontinence-plugs-49/products/chastity-8-9mm)

-That should make peeing easier, but for now just pulling back the foreskin and makeing sure the cage is adjusted before peeing works
+That should make peeing easier, but for now just pulling back the foreskin and making sure the cage is adjusted before peeing works

 I still have to occasionally (once a day) unlock to re-adjust my foreskin and lock back up, particularly if I shrink a little under my cage size.